 Direct title premiums in the first quarter of 2006 include \$18.6 million in premiums generated by FIS.
 Because the operations of FIS are not included in our results for periods subsequent to October 23, 2006, title premiums generated by FIS in the first quarter of 2007 are included in agency title premiums rather than direct title premiums.
 Excluding direct title premiums generated by FIS in 2006, title premiums decreased \$31.7 million, or 7.0%, from \$450.3 million in the first quarter of 2006 to \$418.6 million in the first quarter of 2007.
 This decreased level of direct title premiums is the result of a decrease in closed order volume partially offset by a slight increase in fee per file.
-Excluding operations of FIS, closed order volumes decreased to 390,400 in the first quarter of 2007 compared to 436,300 in the first quarter of 2007 compared to \$1,532 in the first quarter of 2006 (excluding operations of FIS), reflecting a strong commercial market, partially offset by an increase in refinance activity and modest appreciation in residential home prices in the first quarter of 2007.
+Excluding operations of FIS, closed order volumes decreased to 390,400 in the first quarter of 2007 compared to 436,300 in the first quarter of 2006, reflecting a declining purchase market and a relatively stable refinance market.
+The average fee per file in our direct operations was \$1,557 in the first quarter of 2007 compared to \$1,532 in the first quarter of 2006 (excluding operations of FIS), reflecting a strong commercial market, partially offset by an increase in refinance activity and modest appreciation in residential home prices in the first quarter of 2007 as compared to the first quarter of 2006.
 The fee per file tends to change as the mix of refinance and purchase transactions changes, because purchase transactions generally involve the issuance of both a lender's policy and an owner's policy, resulting in higher fees, whereas refinance transactions typically only require a lender's policy, resulting in lower fees.
 Mortgage interest rates were relatively consistent in the first three months of 2007 and 2006.